SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### pdf tool > options

 RC gives you and your reader the possibility to read the PDF directly in the browser if the browser supports this.
-To use this option check "display in browser" in option > settings of the "edit pdf" tool dialogue box.
+To use this option check "display in browser" in option > settings of the "edit pdf" tool dialog box.
 As in the picture tool, you can provide further information using the hover option.
 To do this, select one of the options in the "show on hover" pull-down menu.
 In addition, you can create a plain text to be displayed when the reader's mouse hovers over the PDF preview.
 To use this, choose "plain text" or "copyright & plain text" from the pull-down menu and write your text in the text field below.